bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ## Introduction

-// TODO: Improve context at start
+The **BitcoinDevkit**'s **React Native** library, `bdk-rn` enables building bitcoin applications for both Android and iOS mobile platforms.
+Using `bdk-rn`, knowledge of the underlying bitcoin and BDK API is not required and using `bdk-rn` is similar to using any other RN module.

-The wallet we create will be a non custodial HD Wallet, the app will be able to create a new wallet or restore from a known mnemonic seed phrase.
-Creating new addresses, syncing all UTXOs from a bitcoin node to get balance and send bitcoin.
-Figure 1. is our end goal.
+In this tutorial we will explore `bdk-rn` usage and the api it provides.
+This guide will walk through the development process and code for making a bitcoin application.
+The bitcoin application we create will be a non custodial HD Wallet, the app will be able to create a new wallet or restore from a known mnemonic seed phrase.
+The app will also be able to interact with the bitcoin network to sync UTXOs from new blocks and broadcast transactions.

-The tutorial will focus on bitcoin and bdk-rn concepts and api and will gloss over react native related aspects.
+The tutorial will focus on bitcoin and `bdk-rn` concepts and api and will gloss over react native related aspects.
 All the code for this tutorial is available on Github at https://github.com/LtbLightning/AwesomeBitcoinApp

-Figure 1. is our end goal, an app that interacts with the bitcoin network manages keys and UTXOs, and synchs UTXOs from new blocks and broadcasts transactions.

-// TODO: replace with image based on the respository , ensure buttons are in the same order and section styles are the same as the repository

 <img src="./exploring_bdk_rn/bdk_rn_complete_app_device.png" alt="BDK RN Quick Start" style="display: block; margin: 0 auto; zoom: 50%;" />